kkshitiz-cmu/Architecture-Style-Assignment/INSTALL.md

 - `Dockerfile-wsc` – file: Docker build instructions for the web-services client
 - `Dockerfile-cs` –  file: Docker build instructions for the microservices service: CreateServices
 - `Dockerfile-rs` –  file: Docker build instructions for the microservices service: RetrieveServices
+- `Dockerfile-ds` –  file: Docker build instructions for the microservices service: DeleteServices
 - `Dockerfile-msc` –  file: Docker build instructions for the microservices service
 - `stack-ws.yml`, `stack-ws-mx.yml` – file: Docker compose for building and running the web-services server and database stack. (`-mx` for Apple Silicon Macs.)
 - `stack-ms.yml`, `stack-ms-mx.yml` –  file: Docker compose file for building and running the microservices server and database stack. (`-mx` for Apple Silicon Macs.)